 “There is nothing you cannot do,” Tao Porchon-Lynch

-Tao Porchon-Lynch, officially the world’s oldest yoga teacher having broken the record when she was just 93, is an inspiration.
-Just look what she can do in the video above!
+Tao Porchon-Lynch, officially the world’s oldest yoga teacher having broken the record when she was just 93, was an inspiration.
+Sadly she died in 2020 at the age of 101.
+Just look what she could do in the video!
 She was born in Pondicherry in India in 1918 and her father was French and her mother Indian.

 At age eight she witnessed a group of young boys doing yoga on a beach.
 Despite yoga being restricted to boys then, she was determined to do the amazing poses they could do and she began practising.